-Although the main reasons for my de-conversion were in regards to the evidence against the inerrancy & infallibility of the Bible, as well as the claim that Jesus was God that ...there were still some other big "moral issues" I had to come to terms with in regards to the God depicted in the Bible.
+Although the main reason I de-converted from my faith was due to the evidence AGAINST the inerrancy & infallibility of the Bible, as well as the evidence that Jesus was not the Son of God...there were still some other big "moral issues" I had to come to terms with in regards to the God depicted in the Bible.
 I will try to quickly describe just a few (namely 4) of these moral arguments in my own words here.
 (You can view many more by continuing on to page 2: "More Reasons Why.")

 So to start, lets just say that, like many Christians, I was taught that God was the perfect example of love, justice, mercy & forgiveness, and that we needed only but trust his ways because he was a holy God and his ways were so much higher than ours.
 And that is exactly what I did throughout my 33 years as a Christian.
 I simply trusted.
 Regardless of that the fact that I wrestled deep down inside with some really tough questions about hell, genocide, etc...
 I continued to keep my focus on trusting God and walking by faith.
 And when others would ask me tough questions, I would give them the same pad answers that were given to me.
 However, what I really needed was someone to be raw honest and admit there were obvious Biblical contradictions about the love, mercy & justice of God.
 Luckily, I finally had someone in my life who did that for me... and although it was really hard to come to terms with for the first couple years, I finally allowed my inner moral guide & common sense to kick in.
 Here are just a few (of many) of the moral arguments I had to come to terms with...